-The Identity-Defence Model of Gender-Variance Development builds on Docter's (1988) theory and incorporates the work of Seil (1996).
-This title is used because the theory proposes that two factors influence gender-variance outcomes: the degree of gender-variant identity developed, and whether defence mechanisms are used to repress this identity.
-Formulated this way, the model provides a theoretical outline of the developmental pathway to many of the various heterogeneous manifestations of gender-variance.
+The identity-defense model of gender-variance development builds on Docter's (1988) theory and incorporates the work of Seil (1996).
+This title is used because the theory proposes that two factors influence gender-variance outcomes: the degree of gender-variant identity developed and whether defense mechanisms are used to repress this identity.
+The model provides a theoretical outline of the developmental pathway to many of the various heterogeneous manifestations of gender variance.
 The model is illustrated in Figure 1, and the eight components of the model are outlined in the following sections.
-We give examples of possible predisposing factors that determine whether a gender-variant identity develops, and whether defence mechanisms are used.
+We give examples of possible predisposing factors that determine whether a gender-variant identity develops and whether defense mechanisms are used.